Kylie Jenner’s Dripping Diamonds Lips Bling Has Fans Wondering If They’ve Ever Seen Anything Uglier

-Kylie Jenner is officially 22 years old.
-The Keeping Up With The Kardashians has had a high-profile build-up to her birthday with an Italian vacation that’s brought in plenty of paparazzi images, although the star’s latest headline centers around a self-posted image.
+Kylie Jenner is officially 22-years-old.
+The Keeping Up with the Kardashians star has had a high-profile buildup to her birthday with an Italian vacation that’s brought in plenty of paparazzi images, although her latest headline centers around a self-posted image.

 Earlier today, Kylie took to her Instagram to kick off her big day.
-The Kylie Cosmetics CEO was looking her usual girly self in feather-adorned pinks forming a cleavage-flaunting mini dress, although it looks like the star’s fans have been honing in on her choice of accessories.
-Kylie was proving every inch the brand ambassador in a giant diamond necklace forming the logo for her 2015-founded cosmetics brand – suffice to say that this set of dripping and lip-shaped jewels were in-your-face.
+The Kylie Cosmetics CEO was looking her usual girly self in feather-adorned pinks forming a cleavage-flaunting mini-dress, although it looks like the star’s fans have been honing in on her choice of accessories.
+Kylie was proving every inch the brand ambassador in a giant diamond necklace forming the logo for her 2015-founded cosmetics brand – suffice to say that this set of lip-shaped jewels were in-your-face.

 Fans familiar with the Kylie Cosmetics emblem will have recognized the necklace straight away.
-A pair of lips covered in pouring lip product fronts most of the range’s Lip Kit packaging.
+A pair of lips covered in dripping lip product fronts most of the range’s Lip Kit packaging.

-The Daily Mail was quick to pick up on Kylie’s update, where viewers have been leaving their thoughts.
+Daily Mail was quick to pick up on Kylie’s update, where viewers have been leaving their thoughts.
 While remarks weren’t exclusively negative, it did appear that the most upvoted comments had fans calling the necklace ugly – many users seemed to be questioning if it was the most unattractive thing they’ve ever seen.

 “That is truly the ugliest thing I have seen Money can not buy you class,” a user wrote with over 480 others agreeing.